UPPMAX/R-python-julia-matlab-HPC/docs/r/interactiveR.rst

       - otherwise become slow for all users.
    - If you want to work interactively with your code or data, you should
       - start an **interactive session**.
-   - If you rather will run a script which won't use any interactive user input while running, you should
+   - If you rather will run a script which **won't use any interactive user input while running**, you should
-      - start a **batch job, see previous session.
+      - start a **batch job**, see previous session.

 .. questions::